deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 enough to sting the ears, even through his Gore-Tex beanie.

 The driver parked up and got out of the car, which surprised him, as did the fact that he was wearing sports gear rather than USAF blue.
-“Adam Arés?”
+"Adam Arés?"

-“That’s me.”
+"That’s me."

 The driver shook his hand.
-“Master Sergeant Tony Wood, USAF special forces recruiter.” he said, producing a card to verify his identity.
+"Master Sergeant Tony Wood, USAF special forces recruiter." he said, producing a card to verify his identity.

-“Oh!
-I, uh…thought I’d be meeting you at the MEPS, Master Sergeant.”
+"Oh!
+I, uh…thought I’d be meeting you at the MEPS, Master Sergeant."

-“You can just call me Sergeant, son.
-I figured I’d get a look at you in motion, you up to go for a jog?”
+"You can just call me Sergeant, son.
+I figured I’d get a look at you in motion, you up to go for a jog?"

-“Sure.”
+"Sure."
 Adam had already taken a morning jog, but it had been barely more than a warmup and stretch, anticipating a day of being put through his paces.
 He suspected that Wood had something a little more strenuous in mind.